DominoKorean/Render-dragon-shader-list/newb_virants.md

 If the OS is not specified, it is for Android only.
 https://discord.gg/newb-community-844591537430069279

+> [!NOTE]
+> This list is now managed exclusively through Pull Requests.

 - [newb virants](#newb-virants)
   - [Newb X Zalegz](#newb-x-zalegz)
   - [Newb X Nostalgia](#newb-x-nostalgia)